 The tax reduction is 30 percent of the labour cost for reconstruction services and 50 percent of the labour cost for domestic services.
 There is an upper limit for this reduction.
 For reconstruction services the reduction is maximum 50,000 SEK per year.
 For domestic services the reduction is maximum 75 000 SEK per year (implemented in 2021).
 The total reduction is maximum 75 000 SEK per year since 2021 (in 2020 it was 50 000 SEK, which could be divided freely between domestic and reconstruction services).
+After July 1st, the credit was increased to 75 000 reconstruction services as well, and the total possible reduction was increased to 150 000.
+This only pertains for spending done after July 1st, for spending before the old limits still apply.
+Due to this, the old limits are still used in EUROMOD for the whole of 2024.

-Tax credit for installation of 'green technology' (2021-2023)
+Tax credit for installation of 'green technology' (2021-2024

 The tax credit will reduce labour and material costs for the installation of various kinds of 'green technology, with varying rates of the reduction.
-For installation of solar cells, the reduction is 20% (15% 2021-2022), for storing self-produced electricity, the reduction is 50 %, for installation of charging points for electric vehicles, the reduction is 50 %.
+For installation of solar cells, the reduction is 20% (15% 2021-2022), for storing self-produced electricity, the reduction is 50%, for installation of charging points for electric vehicles, the reduction is 50%.
 The maximum reduction is 50 000 SEK per year.